efraim777/claude-ship-a-change-end-to-end/README.md

 - the working endpoint, with validation and a not-found response
 - a short `NOTES.md` explaining your choices
 - `npm test` green — the provided tests check both the endpoint and that `NOTES.md` is present
-- the branch opened as a pull request and submitted through the platform
+- the branch opened as a pull request against the main course repository, not your fork

 The workflow steps below (planning, clean commits, a self-review, a clear PR description) are how you ship this well — and the habits the course is building.
 Grading is automatic, so it can only check the result: the tests passing.
 Do the workflow anyway; it's the point of the project.

 ### Before you start